-The proposed policy changes are Permanent Rules.
-The proposed policy changes were presented at the November 2, 2021 Tribal Consultation.
-The proposed rule changes will be presented at a Public Hearing on January 18, 2022.
-Additionally, this proposal is scheduled to be presented to the Medical Advisory Committee on January 13, 2022 and the OHCA Board of Directors on January 19, 2022.
+The proposed policy changes are currently in effect as Emergency Rules and must be promulgated as Permanent Rules.
+The proposed policy was presented at the July 7, 2020, and November 2, 2021 Tribal Consultations.
+Additionally, this proposal was presented to the Medical Advisory Committee on May 13, 2021.
+Furthermore, this proposal will be presented at a Public Hearing scheduled for December 15, 2021.
+Finally, the proposed changes are scheduled to be presented as permanent rules to the OHCA Board of Directors on March 16, 2022.